-This note sets out some key statistics on the financial services industry in the UK.Jump to full report >>
+Financial services: key statistics on output, jobs, trade and tax in the UK.Jump to full report >>

 In 2017, the financial services sector contributed £119 billion to the UK economy, 6.5% of total economic output.
 The sector was largest in London, where 50% of the sector’s output was generated.

 The UK financial services sector was the eighth largest in the OECD in 2016 by its proportion of national economic output.
 Luxembourg’s financial service sector was the largest in the OECD, contributing 27% of the country’s economic output.